 - 1. The Board delegates to the chief investment officer authority to rebalance the asset allocation across asset classes/strategies when market values of assets fall outside policy ranges and to shift allocations within the ranges.
 Rebalancing and shifts will be accomplished first to meet adequate cash flow demands and second through reallocation of assets across asset classes.
 The timing of the rebalancing and shifts will be based on market opportunities and the consideration of transaction costs, and therefore need not occur immediately.
 The global financial markets and fund conditions are dynamic, not static.
 The optimum shift in assets will depend on market volatility and costs.
-The above policy ranges are long-term and may deviate in the short-term as a result of funding schedules, interim market movements and market impact costs of implementation. - 2 Idle cash, in excess of the cash flow needs, will be allocated to asset classes and investment managers based on target allocations. - 3.
+The above policy ranges are long-term and may deviate in the short-term as a result of funding schedules, interim market movements and market impact costs of implementation. - 2.
+Idle cash, in excess of the cash flow needs, will be allocated to asset classes and investment managers based on target allocations. - 3.
 The Board authorizes the chief investment officer to shift assets in a timely, prudent and cost-efficient manner within the policy ranges and in order to maintain the policy ranges established by the Board.
 The Board further authorizes the chief investment officer to utilize futures, forward contracts, and options for a temporary period, in order to maintain target range exposure in asset classes and to reduce transaction costs that would otherwise be incurred by the buying and selling of actual securities.
 Rebalancing can occur to bring asset classes within their target ranges or when there is transition between investment managers.
 The CIO will promptly report any re-balancing to the Board at the next Investment Committee meeting. - 4.
-Rebalance Within Asset Classes: the Board authorizes the chief investment officer to rebalance within each asset class by first using normal cash flows and second through the by 2% and increase Private Equity by 2%
+Rebalance Within Asset Classes: the Board authorizes the chief investment officer to rebalance within each asset class by first using normal cash flows and second through the reallocation of assets within asset classes.
+This reallocation will be based on individual policies and guidelines for each asset class.